Editorial Standards

 2. Normalization and Presentation

-• Keep label naming and section ordering consistent
+• Keep labels and section order consistent

-• Prefer lightweight pages with clear information hierarchy
+• Prefer lightweight pages with clear hierarchy

-• Review output before publishing updates
+• Review results before publishing updates

 3. Indonesian-First Meaning Policy